kmhosny/montairailschat/readme.md

 When using the app through web client, it uses cookies to create user sessions while through APIs it uses JWT to authenticate and authorize the user for actions.

+Turbo streams are used to allow for html over the wire updates for responses received from GPT to avoid doing page reloads.

 #### Available APIs
 API documentations can be accessed through swagger at https://montairailschat.onrender.com/api-docs